France, UK issue clashing advice on breast implants

 PARIS France and Britain issued conflicting advice on Friday to tens of thousands of women with breast implants made of cheap industrial silicone that some fear pose health risks.

-The French government urged 30,000 women in France to seek removal of the implants, made by now-defunct French company Poly Implant Prothese (PIP), because of the danger they could rupture and cause inflammation and irritation.
+The French government urged 30,000 women in France to seek removal of the implants, made by now-defunct French company Poly Implant Prothese, because of the danger they could rupture and cause inflammation and irritation.
 There was no evidence of any increased cancer risk, it said.

 But in Britain, where an estimated 30,000 to 40,000 women are affected, Chief Medical Officer Dame Sally Davies said: "Women with PIP implants should not be unduly worried.
 We have no evidence of a link to cancer or an increased risk of rupture.
 If women are concerned they should speak to their surgeon."